-Because project construction, including construction of proposed water facilities, may affect existing SID, USBR, and City of Vallejo water easements and facilities in the Plan Area, this impact would be potentially significant.
+Because project construction, including construction of proposed water facilities, may affect existing SID, USBR, City of Fairfield, and City of Vallejo water easements and facilities in the Plan Area, this impact would be potentially significant.

-Mitigation 16-3: Plans for development that could potentially affect SID, USBR, and City of Vallejo easements and facilities, or roadway or utility crossings of these facilities, shall be submitted to and approved by these agencies prior to implementation.
+Mitigation 16-3: Plans for development that could potentially affect SID, USBR, City of Fairfield, and City of Vallejo easements and facilities, or roadway or utility crossings of these facilities, shall be submitted to and approved by these agencies prior to implementation.
 Any submittal to USBR shall be through SID.
 No permanent structures shall be located over or within these existing pipeline easements without an alternative route being offered at developer expense.
 Utility crossings shall provide a minimum of three feet of clearance between the utility and the pipelines.
 Proposals for roadway crossings of any of these pipes shall include an engineered stress analysis on the pipe to ensure the pipeline would withstand proposed roadway loadings.
-Residential lots shall not be located within SID, USBR, City of Vallejo easements.
+Residential lots shall not be located within SID, USBR, City of Fairfield, or City of Vallejo easements.
 Wastewater lines and other facilities on residential lots shall be kept clear of SID and USBR easements.
 Any sewer lines crossing USBR facilities shall be installed in a secondary casing across the USBR right-of-way.

 The applicant/developer shall sign an "Agreement for Protection of Facilities" before the start of any construction on or contiguous to any SID or USBR facilities.
 The agreement shall be followed during construction contiguous to or crossing any SID or USBR pipelines and easements.
-At the applicant/developer's expense, SID would repair any construction damage to SID or USBR facilities, and the City of Vallejo would repair any construction damage to City facilities.
+At the applicant/developer's expense, SID would repair any construction damage to SID or USBR facilities, and the City of Fairfield or City of Vallejo would repair any construction damage to City facilities.

-Implementation of this measure would preclude or compensate for potential adverse effects to SID, USBR, and City of Vallejo water easements and facilities in the Plan Area, and would reduce this impact to a less-than-significant level.
+Implementation of this measure would preclude or compensate for potential adverse effects to SID, USBR, City of Fairfield, and City of Vallejo water easements and facilities in the Plan Area, and would reduce this impact to a less-than-significant level.

-Other Project Water Facilities Construction Activity Impacts--Options A (Municipal Connection) and B (Onsite Groundwater).
-Implementation of either water supply Option A or B would involve the construction of water supply infrastructure, including water conveyance pipelines and storage tanks.
+Other Project Water Facilities Construction Activity Impacts--Options A (Municipal Connection), B (Onsite Groundwater), and C (SID Surface Water).
+Implementation of either water supply Option A, B or C would involve the construction of water supply infrastructure, including water conveyance pipelines and storage tanks.
 Additionally, water supply Option B would necessitate the construction of three or more deep groundwater wells and small onsite mixed media filtration and disinfection facilities.
+Under Option C1, one or more deep groundwater well(s) and onsite filtration and disinfection would be required to serve uses outside of the SID service boundary.
 Construction of these facilities would occur at the same time as construction of the project and would be temporary.
 Any construction-related impacts would be addressed through Solano County standard conditions of approval of tentative maps, as well as the project-specific mitigation measures incorporated into the proposed project.
 For these reasons, this impact would be less than significant (see criterion [a] in Section 16.1.3, "Significance Criteria," above).